Alejogb1/job-board/blog-data/how-can-a-gan-be-trained-with-a-custom-loss-function.md

 id: "how-can-a-gan-be-trained-with-a-custom-loss-function"
 ---

-Okay, let’s tackle this one.
+, let’s tackle this one.
 It’s a question I’ve seen pop up quite a bit, and it usually indicates someone is moving beyond the standard GAN implementations and venturing into the real world of complex, domain-specific tasks.
 I remember back in '18, working on a project involving medical image synthesis.
 The standard binary cross-entropy loss just wasn’t cutting it; we needed to enforce specific image characteristics for diagnostic purposes, which meant custom loss landscapes.
 So, let's break down how you can approach this.

 The core idea is that a generative adversarial network, or GAN, isn’t intrinsically tied to a specific loss function.
 The most common setup uses binary cross-entropy, particularly for the discriminator’s loss, because we’re essentially trying to distinguish between ‘real’ and ‘fake’ data.
 However, you have full control over that, as long as you can compute a scalar loss value and provide gradients to both the generator and discriminator.
 We are ultimately trying to minimize a loss.
 The architecture of a gan is set; what will change with each gan model is the input data and the loss function.

-When formulating a custom loss, it’s helpful to start with what you *need* from your generated data.
+When formulating a custom loss, it’s helpful to start with what you _need_ from your generated data.
 For instance, with the medical images, we needed to maintain structural integrity, minimize artifacts, and ensure realistic tissue textures.
 This translates to specific error metrics we could leverage.

 For the discriminator, you could consider modifying the binary cross-entropy to incorporate specific data quality metrics.
 For example, instead of just having it classify 'real' or 'fake,' you could add terms related to the clarity or some other domain-specific attribute you care about.